asadja/node-mysql-orm/README.md

 For node.js: MySQL wrapper providing object mapping, automatic table generation via JSON schema, automatic foreign key generation and resolution, indexes, default values, reference options and more.

 A test is given in the `./tests/` folder, which should demonstrate most of the core functionality.
 The components of this module (`load.js`, `read.js`, etc) are documented too, giving considerably more detail than this README.
+Inline documentation is provided in the source files, and HTML versions in the docs/ folder.

 # Install